-Western businesses decided to tackle this problem by computerizing the information flow between the various work stations and the production control department.
+Western businesses decided to tackle this problem by computerizing the information flow between the various work stations and the Production Control Department.
 MRP was born!
 Traveling pieces of paper were almost eliminated.
 Everyone was happy.
 Doing things right became much easier.
 (Except, of course, for those Excel spreadsheets that were necessary to enable MRP work-arounds.
 But that was also on a computer – Right? – so no problem!).

 But we now know how this all turned out.
 Eventually those who were “doing things right” paid a dear price to that Toyota company that was “doing the right things”.

-(Note: Based on my experience, once the production floor has been transformed to linked manufacturing flow cells, the MRP shop floor planning module can usually be deactivated).
+(Note: Based on my experience, once the production floor has been transformed to pull-driven, linked manufacturing flow cells, the MRP shop floor planning module can usually be deactivated).

 So why am I bringing this up in a discussion about lead time and waste?

 Well, If you have read my previous post, you will recall that in that 1977 Toyota paper, everyone was focused on lead time reduction.
 That was the key “policy variable” that they were all focused on.
 Their Kanban system was subordinate to that.
 They saw Kanban as a tool to clearly demonstrate where their production processes caused interruptions in flow.
 They could clearly see where time was being wasted.
-And they relied on their employees, who could see the waste in real time, to fix it.
+And they relied on their employees, who could see the waste in real time, to fix it (the essence of Jidoka).
 Their focus on lead time allowed them to focus on the waste that threatened lead time.
 It worked.

 What We Should Do! — Not What We Can Do!